-ACCT 6108 - International Accounting 3(3-0) A study of the international dimension of accounting as it relates to the multinational corporation and the ment.
-Prerequisite: ACCT 2102 international environ- ACCT 6112 - Advanced Auditing I 3(3-0) A detailed study of audit procedures includes audit sampling, tests of controls, and substantive tests.
-Prerequ isite: ACCT 4111 ACCT 6122 - Tax Accounting II 3(3-0) The study of the income tax law regarding the alternative minimum tax, property transactions, corporations and trusts, and the gift and estate tax.
-Prerequisite: ACCT 4121 . s, partnerships, estates ACCT 6131 - Advanced Accounting I 3(3-0) This course is a study of financial accounting and reporting related to partnerships, branches, segmental Prerequisite: ACCT 3103 and interim reporting.
-ACCT 6132 - Advanced Accounting II 3(3-0) Financial accounting and reporting related to business combinations and consolidations and for foreign ACCT 3103 operations.
-Prerequisite ACCT 6141 - Municipal Accounting 3(3-0) Fund theory, generally accepted accounting principles, and accounting practice and reporting for state ar Prerequisite ACCT 2102 nd local governments.
-ACCT 6142 - Not-For-Profit Accounting 3(3-0) This course covers fund theory, generally accepted accounting principles, and accounting practice and recolleges and universities, and other not-for-profit entities.
-Prerequisite: ACCT 6141 eporting for hospitals, BUSA 6100 - Independent Study in Business Administration 3(3-0) Special research projects undertaken by MBA students under the direction of MBA graduate faculty.
-Student duct independent research and write scholarly papers. ts are required to con- BUSA 6105 - International Business 3(3-0) Introduction to international business and the multinational corporation.
-Topics include development of it the institutional and economic environment of global business, legal and socioeconomic factors affecting multi and the planning and operation of international business. nternational business, national corporations, BUSA 6205 - Business Research Methods 3(3-0) An evaluation of research methodologies used in business, types of research, research design, and application locludes hands-on application of research methodology. on of research results.
-ECON 6106 - Economics for Managers 3(3-0) This course is an overview of basic economic theory applied to modern business decision-making.
+A study of the international dimension of accounting as it relates to the multinational corporation and the ment.
+Prerequisite: ACCT 2102 international environ ACCT 6112 - Advanced Auditing I A detailed study of audit procedures includes audit sampling, tests of controls, and substantive tests.
+Prerequ iisite: ACCT 4111 ACCT 6122 - Tax Accounting II The study of the income tax law regarding the alternative minimum tax, property transactions, corporations and trusts, and the gift and estate tax.
+Prerequisite: ACCT 4121. s, partnerships, estate ACCT 6131 - Advanced Accounting I This course is a study of financial accounting and reporting related to partnerships, branches, segmental a Prerequisite: ACCT 3103 and interim reporting ACCT 6132 - Advanced Accounting II Financial accounting and reporting related to business combinations and consolidations and for foreign ACCT 3103 operations.
+Prerequisit ACCT 6141 - Municipal Accounting Fund theory, generally accepted accounting principles, and accounting practice and reporting for state ar Prerequisite ACCT 2102 nd local governments ACCT 6142 - Not-For-Profit Accounting This course covers fund theory, generally accepted accounting principles, and accounting practice and recolleges and universities, and other not-for-profit entities.
+Prerequisite: ACCT 6141 eporting for hospitals BUSA 6100 - Independent Study in Business Administration Special research projects undertaken by MBA students under the direction of MBA graduate faculty.
+Student duct independent research and write scholarly papers. ts are required to con BUSA 6105 - International Business 3(3-0) Introduction to international business and the multinational corporation.
+Topics include development of i the institutional and economic environment of global business, legal and socioeconomic factors affecting multi and the planning and operation of international business.
+BUSA 6205 - Business Research Methods An evaluation of research methodologies used in business, types of research, research design, and application Includes hands-on application of research methodology. on of research results ECON 6106 - Economics for Managers This course is an overview of basic economic theory applied to modern business decision-making.
 It will conomic and microeconomic concepts that are important to managers working within the American economy.
-To develop students' understanding of how to efficiently achieve the goals of the firmand their ability to recoforces affect the organization. he course is designed ECON 6108 - International Trade and Finance 3(3-0)
+To develop students' understanding of how to efficiently achieve the goals of the firmand their ability to reconforces affect the organization. he course is designed